 Take the opportunity to indulge and be present with your loved ones without the distractions.
 You’ll be forgiven if over the Christmas period your response rate drops a little.
 It’s terrifying, I know, but have a cleanup, remove some Apps.
 You can add them back in the New Year.

-That's it!
+That’s it!
 Get the above done and then – sign off for Christmas.
 Have a magical break.
-This year is going to be different for many and tough for some.
-Wherever you are and however you spend it I hope you get to enjoy the downtime.
-Use it to reconnect with what and who matters most to you, reflect on what you're grateful for and come back in 2021 with a spring in your step ready to smash the year.
-We'll be here ready and waiting to assist you.
+Wherever you are and however you spend it, I hope you get to enjoy the downtime.
+Use it to reconnect with what and who matters most to you, reflect on what you’re grateful for and come back in 2022 with a spring in your step ready to smash the year.
+We’ll be here ready and waiting to assist you.